flo-at/minmon/README.md

 - Simple, clean, bloat-free code.
 - Depending on your configuration, there might be similar or identical blocks in the config file.
 This is a consequence of the flexibility and simpleness of the config file format (and thus the code).
 - All times and dates are UTC.
 No fiddling with local times and time zones.
+- MinMon does not store it's internal state between restarts.

 # Checks
 - Filesystem usage